zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 ```

-Via our Grafana dashboard (and the grpc metrics) we are able to track to which gateway the worker connect to:
+Via our Grafana dashboard (and the gRPC metrics) we are able to track to which gateway the worker connects to:

 ![grpc](grpc.png)